IreStridori/prima_prova/README.md

 - **Results display**:
   - Displays alignment results in a preformatted text block (`<pre>{{ alignment_result }}</pre>`)
   - The preformatted tag ensures that spacing and formatting of the alignment is preserved
-- **Status messaging**: Includes a placeholder for messages (`{{ message }}`)

-## Technical Implementation Notes
-1. The application uses server-side templating to dynamically generate HTML
-2. Data is passed from the backend to the templates through variables
-3. The conditional logic ({% if %} statements) adapts the UI based on the current state
-4. The navigation structure shows a well-organized workflow for mitochondrial genome analysis:
-   - Upload → Parse → Visualize → Analyze (through statistics, motif searches, or alignments)
-5. The simple design focuses on functionality rather than aesthetics, suggesting a tool designed for scientific/research purposes

 ---
 ### 6. Procedure di installazione e configurazione e esempio pratico
 Run the Flask App